mettle/sendportal-docs/api-segment-subscribers.md

 ## Store

-Adds a list of subscribers to the given segment.
-Returns a list of the subscribers that are in the segment.
+Assign the given tag to a list of subscribers.
+Returns a list of subscribers that have been assigned the given tag.

-This endpoint is idempotent, meaning that subscribers already added to the segment will not be continuously added to the segment on repeated requests to this endpoint.
-However, if the intention is to supply a full list of subscribers that should be in the segment, the Update endpoint should be used instead.
+This endpoint is idempotent, meaning that subscribers who have already been assigned the tag will not be continuously tagged on repeated requests to this endpoint.
+If the intention is to supply a full list of subscribers that should be tagged, the Update endpoint should be used instead.

 #### Endpoint

-`POST /api/v1/workspaces/{workspaceId}/segments/{segmentId}/subscribers`
+`POST /api/v1/workspaces/{workspaceId}/tags/{tagId}/subscribers`

 #### Expected Response Code
 200